lixinzhan/PlanQA_Plugin/README.md

 9. Enjoy your QA using the ESAPI script!

-For users who just wan to try the script and don't like to setup a Visual Studio environment, you can follow the steps below:
+For users who just want to try the script and don't like to setup a Visual Studio environment, you can follow the steps below:

 1. Download the compiled DLL file in obj/x64/Debug/ to your Eclipse computer.